GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 NDSL has the ability to generate temporary quantities within a stencil.
-All temporary quantities (defined as variables which are used within the stencil but not passed to the stencil at call) are initalized as a field of dimensions equal to the full model domain.
+All temporary quantities (defined as variables which are used within the stencil but not passed to the stencil at call) are initialized as a field of dimensions equal to the full model domain.
 These fields can be used just as any other field can be used.

 **Offsets**